Lucia's Blog: 2022-06-26

 2. Be pleasing to their commanding officer in all things (Romans 12:1-2).

 Good soldiers of Christ grow and strengthen their faith and will not allow it, under any circumstances, to grow weak or waver (Eph.
 4:11-16; 2 Thess.
 1:3).
 They are well aware that they must take on every virtue and grace to reflect God and Christ's character (Gal.
 5:22; 2 Pet.
 1:5-7).
 God's armor provides truth, righteousness, readiness, etc. (Eph.
 6:14-17).
-The Word of God, vigilant prayer, study, and application in our lives fortifies our souls and will prepare us to fight against Satan and his attacks (1 Tim.
+The Word of God, vigilant prayer, study, and application in our lives fortify our souls and will prepare us to fight against Satan and his attacks (1 Tim.
 4:16; Matt.
 26:41).
 When we heed God's words, we will overcome Satan and be victorious in Christ (Eph.
 6:13).

 3. He is single-minded, for he must be focused.